 Our company has been founded on the belief that every child matters and should: Feel safe, adopt healthy lifestyles, achieve and enjoy, make a positive contribution and develop skills for the future.

 LPF Kiddies Club creates fun, educational and culturally rich events, outings and learning environments where the children we work with can develop new skills, gain new experiences and raise their attainment levels within a community of families that have a vested interest in their success.
-LPF Kiddies Club works to ensure that every child we work with is making the most of their time outside of school by providing them with a variety of extended learning programmes.
+LPF Kiddies Club works to ensure that every child we work with is making the most of their time outside of school by providing them with a variety of extended learning programs.
 We promote community cohesion by hosting regular community events designed to support engagement from varied sections of the community.

 LPF Kiddies Club is designed to not only support and develop children’s academic achievements but to nurture their cultural identity as well as cater for their physical, emotional and family needs.
 LPF Kiddies Club encourages and supports parents, careers and the family as a whole to take an activity role in their child’s academic development and creates workshops and training opportunities to support the parents in doing this, which in turn aids in strengthening family units.